HelgeCPH/cph-code-infra/README.md

     usermod -aG sudo builder
     exit
     ```
+  * Enable public key authentication for your new user.
+The following assumes that you have a keypair readily available.

+    ```bash
+    ssh root@<your_ip>
+    su - builder
+    mkdir ~/.ssh
+    chmod 700 ~/.ssh
+    echo "<your_public_key>" > ~/.ssh/authorized_keys
+    chmod 600 ~/.ssh/authorized_keys
+    ```

+    In case you have issues with this step make sure to read the guide on [initial Ubuntu server setup](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04), especially the section _"Step Four — Add Public Key Authentication"_!

   * Copy the setup script to the remote machine, log onto it, make the file executable, and run it.

     ```bash